Are You Over-Conditioning Your Hair?

 Excessive conditioning and product buildup may clog hair follicles, leading to hair loss in some cases.
 While there isn’t concrete scientific evidence, some hair care professionals believe that over-conditioning, especially with heavy or greasy products, might obstruct and choke the hair follicles, contributing to hair thinning and loss.
 However, it’s important to note that various factors, including genetics, diet, and overall hair care practices, play significant roles in hair health.
 Moreover, over-conditioning may also make the hair brittle and cause hair fall.
 Therefore, it’s advisable to maintain a balanced hair care routine and consult with a dermatologist for personalized advice if experiencing severe hair loss.

 You should condition your hair properly to avoid super sticky and oily hair.
-So, what is the right way to condition your hair?
-Find out in the next section.
+Check out the next section to understand the steps to condition your hair the right way.

 How To Properly Condition Your Hair